 If the negotiation does not reach an agreement that satisfies both sides, mediation or arbitration might be the next step.

 REAL ESTATE LITIGATION LAWYERS AT THE KATZ LAW GROUP SERVE MASSACHUSETTS

 Skilled legal representation can help, regardless of whether you are a commercial tenant or a landlord leasing property to a business, or whether the lease has already been broken, the tenant is considering it, or the parties are trying to negotiate.

-The real estate litigation lawyers at the Katz Law Group have more than 35 years of experience representing both commercial landlords and tenants in Worcester, Framingham, Marlborough, and the rest of Massachusetts.
+The real estate litigation lawyers at the Katz Law Group have nearly 40 years of experience representing both commercial landlords and tenants in Worcester, Framingham, Marlborough, Norfolk County, Middlesex County, and the rest of Massachusetts.
 Contact them online or call their law office at (508) 480-8202.